 You can take more control over how much you pay in income taxes by making estimated tax payments.
 These are tax payments that you make quarterly throughout the year, based on your expected income for the year.
 This method gives you the most control over what you pay, but it also requires more work on your part.

 If you move from a public job into a private job, you may also be able to rollover your pension funds into another retirement account, such as a 401(k) or individual retirement account (IRA).
 These accounts are also tax-deferred and allow you to maintain your retirement savings.
 Just keep in mind that some retirement accounts, such as Roth IRAs, are not tax-deferred.
 A Roth IRA takes after-tax money.
 So you will need to pay income tax immediately if you rollover into a Roth IRA.

-Oregon does collect income tax on all sources of retirement income.
-Any money you have from retirement accounts, like 401(k) plans or IRAs, are subject to the states regular income tax rates, which range from 5% up to 9.5%.
+Oregon collects income tax on most sources of retirement account income.
+Any money you have from retirement accounts, like 401(k) plans or IRAs, are subject to the states regular income tax rates, which range from 4.75% up to 8.75%.